FAQ Contents:

 my language among the translations?

-Peoplese staff are translating (or have translated) the website into
+Peoplese staff have translated the website into

 A continent is defined in Peoplese as a gigantic land mass surrounded

-civilization and language, is a mega-peninsula.
+by water, so Europe is a mega-peninsula.
 A gulf is defined

 as a body